delphidabbler/swag/docs/swag-data-structure.md

 * `version` - the file version. **Must** have value `1`.

-The `swag` tag contains two tags: `categories` and `snippets`, both of which myst occur exactly once.
+The `swag` tag contains two tags: `categories` and `packets`, both of which myst occur exactly once.

 #### `swag/categories`